Millions of workers get pay boost as 22 states raise minimum wages

 This year, 22 states plus an additional three dozen cities and counties are increasing minimum wages.

-While Aguilar said this is overdue, Brandon Arnold from the fiscally conservative, National Taxpayers Union, believes these increases may have consequences for both workers and customers.
+While Aguilar said this is overdue, Brandon Arnold from the fiscally conversative, National Taxpayers Union, believes these increases may have consequences for both workers and customers.

 “Some of her coworkers may be let go, the small business that the employees her, they may have to raise prices for consumers, they may have to let other people go,” said Arnold.